ALWAYS…LISTEN TO YOUR BODY!

 - Having a hard time getting a breath in?
 Stretch your arms overhead & take in really deep & slow breaths.
 I recommend you sit down, but sit up straight with good posture, just in case you start to feel lightheaded due to the increase in oxygen.

 - Some women begin to feel Sciatic nerve pain, a dull or sharp pain in your butt, which usually runs down your leg.
 Exercise may or may not help alleviate sciatic pain, what is more likely to relieve the pain is when your baby changes positions & gets off your sciatic nerve.
 If you have sciatic pains you should avoid any straight leg lifts or kicks as this can pull even more on your sciatic nerve & make it worse.
-There are several amazing exercises I’ve included in my Prenatal DVD’s that can help alleviate those small aches & pains.
+There are several amazing exercises included in the Knocked Up Fitness Digital Prenatal Program, specifically the eBook that can help alleviate those small aches & pains.

 - Swelling of your legs, ankles, & feet is very common, especially the last month or two.
 Regular exercise during your 3rd trimester can help with swelling & varicose veins.
 Elevate your feet as often as you can & avoid standing for long periods of time.
 If you tend to stand a lot try setting an alarm to remind you to sit or modify your day so you can rest your feet.

 - If you haven’t been already be sure you roll to your side when you are getting up to avoid overusing your abs (specifically rectus abdominals) to help minimize or avoid abdominal separation.
-Continue avoiding any crunching motion exercises, planks can be ok for some, but I’d be doing the modified into your 3rd trimester.
+Continue avoiding any crunching motion exercises, planks can be ok for some, but I do recommend modified planks or switching out planks for other safe pregnancy core exercises into your 3rd trimester.
 Focus on deep core, kegel, and transverse abdominal activation instead.
 I LOVE rotational exercises!
 Such as : Squats with Rotation, Forward Rolls (also a great back stretch), & Cat Cows just to name a few.

 - Stay Hydrated!
 Take breaks every 20 minutes or so during exercise to drink water & you will probably have to pee as well!
 Dehydration is one cause of early labor.
 If you are thirsty you are already dehydrated!